Simplicial Flat Norm with Scale: Definition of Simplicial Flat Norm

-To study the complexity of computing the MSFN, we consider a decision version of the problem, termed {\em decision}-MSFN or \dmsfn.
+To study the complexity of computing the \MSFN{}, we consider a decision version of the problem, termed {\em decision}-MSFN or \dmsfn.
 The function $f^{\lambda}(T,S)$ used here is defined in Equation \ref{eq:funcmsfn}, with the modification that $w_i$ and $v_j$ are assumed to be rational for purposes of analyses of complexity. \begin{definition}[{\rm \dmsfn}] Given a $p$-dimensional finite simplicial complex $K$ with $p \geq d+1$, a set $T$ defined as a $d$-subcomplex of $K$, a scale $\lambda \in [0,\infty)$, and a rational number $f_0 \geq 0$, does there exist a $(d+1)$-dimensional subcomplex $S$ of $K$ such that $f^{\lambda}(T,S) \leq f_0$? \end{definition} The related optimal homologous chain problem (OHCP) was recently shown to be NP-complete \cite[Theorem 1.4]{DuHi2011}.
 We reduce OHCP to a special case of \dmsfn, thus showing that \dmsfn \ is NP-complete as well.
-The default optimization version of MSFN consequently turns out to be NP-hard. \begin{theorem} \dmsfn \ is NP-complete, and {\rm MSFN} is NP-hard. \end{theorem} \begin{proof} \dmsfn \ lies in NP, as we can calculate $f^{\lambda}(T,S)$ in polynomial time when given a pair of $d$- and $(d+1)$-subcomplexes $T$ and $S$, respectively, of the simplicial complex $K$.
-We just need to check that the chains $\vt$ and $\vs$ representing $T$ and $S$ satisfy $\vx = \vt - [\boundary_{d+1}]\vs$, which can be done in time polynomial in the dimensions $m,n$ of $[\boundary_{d+1}]$.
-Evaluating $f^{\lambda}(T,S)$ can also be done in time polynomial in $m$ and $n$.
+The default optimization version of MSFN consequently turns out to be NP-hard. \begin{theorem} \dmsfn \ is NP-complete, and {\rm MSFN} is NP-hard. \end{theorem} \begin{proof} \dmsfn \ lies in NP as we can calculate $f^{\lambda}(T,S)$ in polynomial time when given a pair of $d$- and $(d+1)$-chains $\vt$ and $\vs$, respectively, of the simplicial complex $K$.
+On the other hand, given an instance of the optimal homologous chain decision problem, we can reduce it to the \dmsfn{} by taking $\lambda = 0$ and $w_i = 1$ for $1 \leq i \leq m$.
+Since the \OHCP{} was recently shown to be NP-complete~\cite[Theorem 1.4]{DuHi2011}, the result follows. \end{proof}

-Conversely, we can reduce an equivalent instance of OHCP to a special case of \dmsfn \ in a straightforward manner.
-The input $d$-chain for the OHCP instance is $\vt$ in the given simplicial complex $K$ itself.
-Notice that the equations defining homologous chains in OHCP are given as $\vc = \vt + [\boundary_{d+1}] \vs$, which are equivalent to the decomposition equations in \dmsfn, as reversing the sign of $\vs$ still gives a chain homologous to $\vt$.
-Consider the special case of \dmsfn \ with $\lambda=0$ and $w_i = 1$ for $1 \leq i \leq m$.
-A solution to OHCP exists with the $1$-norm of the homologous chain $\leq f_0$ if and only if this \dmsfn \ instance has a solution $f^0(T,S) \leq f_0$.
-Since OHCP is NP-hard, we get that \dmsfn \ is NP-hard as well.
-Therefore, \dmsfn \ is NP-complete.

-A polynomial time algorithm for the optimization version of MSFN problem implies one for \dmsfn.
-Given an instance of \dmsfn, we apply this algorithm to the corresponding optimization version, and compare the flat norm value to $f_0$.
-Hence the MSFN problem is NP-hard. \end{proof}
+\begin{remark} Although we showed MSFN is NP-hard in general, the case for any particular $\lambda > 0$ is not known.
+For $\lambda$ large enough, the problem in fact becomes easy-- when the $(d+1)$-simplices have positive volumes and $\lambda > (\sum w_i) / \min v_j$, then optimality occurs when $\vs$ is the empty $(d+1)$-chain. \end{remark}